 Deciding whether to adopt any or all of these provisions, including whether arbitration or mediation should be required, depends on the circumstances.
 This is why it’s important to consult an attorney early, before a problem arises and even before a contract is entered into.

-Given the shifting nature of the law, the resources available to the courts, and multidimensional analysis of how best to pursue collection on a debt, you and your business should continually reevaluate what makes the most sense given your current circumstances and goals, and update your contracts as those circumstances and goals change over time.
+Given the shifting nature of the law, the resources available to the courts, and multidimensional analysis of how best to pursue collection on a debt, you and your business should continually reevaluate what makes the most sense given your current circumstances and goals.
+You should then update your contracts accordingly.